jbs416s/Portfolio/README.md

 ## Recent Development Projects
 ### Calendar Library
 I often design analyitcs for consumption either for myself or others.
 The foundation of these types of applications is a calendar system.
-Often different entities will have different starts to fical years and applications need a way to translate and normalize the data.
+Often different entities will have different starts to fical years and applications need a way to translate and normalize these dates accross different data sets.

+In this library I make use of two common patterns.
+The Factory Pattern to build the core Calendar model that contains the data and the buisiness logic pertaining to the data.
+The second pattern is the Repository pattern to abstract away the complexities of the database operations.
+This repo implementation leverages an abstraction of DataAccess so I can have a mockdata implementation.